DrewThomasson/Universal_TTS_Finetune/README.md

 - Test influencing the trained/fine-tuned model
 - Export model & zipped dataset OR Export condensed model & zipped dataset
 #### That's it!
 Planned to be simple as that! 🎉

+- Another Goal of this it to have it automatically be able to work on cpu and GPU, auto-selecting to whichever one is avalible